The Plan B Requirement

 Completing the Alternative Plan B: Guidelines, Approvals, Archives

-Like all other Plan B projects, the finished Alternative Plan B must be approved in writing by the faculty supervisor, and a hard copy of the project—or other archived record, appropriate to its medium and genre—filed in the English Department office.
+Like all other Plan B projects, the finished Alternative Plan B must be approved in writing by the faculty supervisor, and a hard copy of the project—or other archived record, appropriate to its medium and genre—filed in the English, Linguistics, and Writing Studies Department office.

 Alternative Plan B Projects must include a written introduction or other critical, contextualizing apparatus, as approved by the faculty member supervising the project in consultation with the English MA Graduate Committee.

-The function of this introduction is to insure that the students are able to critically contextualize his or her creative/non-traditional project and to offer illuminating self-reflexive commentary on their work.
+The function of this introduction is to ensure that the students are able to critically contextualize his or her creative/non-traditional project and to offer illuminating self-reflexive commentary on their work.

 Each supervising faculty member will provide specific guidelines for this introductory apparatus and other supplementary work.